gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 already-placed tile's top-left pixel, that the newly placed tile's pixels don't conflict with the pixels of the already-placed tile.

-A convenient lie to help picture this, is to imagine that whenever the core places a tile in a cell, each pixel in the **tile sized** square of pixels whose top-left corner is that cell, is coloured to match the corresponding pixel of the tile, but only the top-left cell is marked as "populated".
+A convenient fiction to help picture this, is to imagine that whenever the core places a tile in a cell, each pixel in the **tile sized** square of pixels whose top-left corner is that cell, is coloured to match the corresponding pixel of the tile, but only the top-left cell is marked as "populated".
 Unpopulated (but possibly coloured) cells can have